APrettyCoolProgram/card-game-decklists/magic-the-gathering/arena/divinity-bishop.md

 ## Win condition
 ### Main: Bishop of Wings + Divine Visitation
-The idea here is to:
-1. Get [Bishop of Wings](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=466762) and [Divine Visitation](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=452760) on the battlefield
-3. Use [Raise the Alarm](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=466788), [Rally for the Throne](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=472987), [Sworn Companions](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=452777) and [Reverent Hoplite](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=476284) to get a shitload of angels on the battlefield, gaining life for each token.
+Get [Bishop of Wings](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=466762) and [Divine Visitation](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=452760) on the battlefield, then use [Raise the Alarm](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=466788), [Rally for the Throne](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=472987), [Sworn Companions](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=452777) and [Reverent Hoplite](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=476284) to get a shitload of angels on the battlefield, gaining life for each token.

 #### Secondary: Tokens
 If you don't pull Bishop of Wings and/or Divine Visitation within the first few turns, you can try and overrun your oppoents with tokens created by  [Raise the Alarm](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=466788), [Rally for the Throne](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=472987), [Sworn Companions](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=452777) and [Reverent Hoplite](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=476284).

+#### Tertiary: None
+That's it!

 ## Other cards
 * [Hanged Executioner](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=466776): Flying, may create an Angel token, and allows you to exile an oppoent creature.